The aim of this article is to assist campus rec professionals with understanding strength and conditioning certifications.

-Dr. Jon K. Linderman, Associate Professor of Exercise Science at the University of Dayton in Dayton, Ohio, has more than 25 years’ experience as an educator and researcher in the field of exercise science.
+Dr. Jon K. Linderman is an associate professor of Exercise Science at the University of Dayton in Dayton, Ohio.
+He has more than 25 years of experience as an educator and researcher in the field of exercise science.
 He speaks and writes on areas of human performance and muscle physiology.

-Dr. Peter Titlebaum, Professor of Sport Management at the University of Dayton in Dayton, Ohio, has more than 25 years’ experience in management in the profit, nonprofit, private and public sectors.
+Dr. Peter Titlebaum is a professor of Sport Management at the University of Dayton in Dayton, Ohio.
+He has more than 25 years of experience in management in the profit, nonprofit, private and public sectors.
 He speaks and writes on areas of networking, organizational and personal development, educating audiences to be their own advocates.